 - Step by step descriptions: He walked down the stairs, into the kitchen, reached out his right hand to open the fridge and took out…

-#PBChat – I look forward to this Twitter chat with Justin Colon every Wednesday from 9pm – 10pm EST (if you can’t make it live, you can participate when you have time).
+#PBChat – I look forward to this Twitter chat with Justin Colon every other Wednesday starting at 9pm EST (if you can’t make it live, you can participate when you have time).
 It’s such a supportive, helpful community with writers and illustrators at all stages of their careers participating.
 Sometimes, he has authors/illustrators/agents/editors as special guests!

 - Hop onto the #PBChat feed-make sure you’re viewing Latest, not Top Tweets: https://twitter.com/hashtag/pbchat?f=tweets&vertical=default&src=hash